Azure/Avere/src/terraform/examples/e2e/README.md

 ### Deployment Steps (*via a local Bash or PowerShell command shell*)

 1. Run `cd ~/tf/src/terraform/examples/e2e/7.compute.workstation`
 1. Edit the config values in `config.auto.tfvars` using your favorite text editor.
+Make sure you have sufficient compute cores quota available on your Azure subscription for the selected virtual machine size(s).
 1. Run `terraform init -backend-config ../backend.config` to initialize the current local directory (append `-upgrade` if older providers are detected)
 1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (append `-destroy` to delete Azure resources)
 1. Review and confirm the deployment (add, change and/or destroy) of the Azure resources in this module

+## Render Job Submission

+Now that the Azure Artist Anywhere solution deployment is complete, this next section will walk through the render job submission process.

+*TBD*

 If you have any questions or issues, please contact rick.shahid@microsoft.com